dvikramgoud/github_tutorial/readme.md

 once you create it, add your files - using create new file under code option.

-readme.md ia added as the file name.. md extention means markdown.
+readme.md ia added as the file name.. md extention means markdown. then type text you want to add and commit it. while commiting the file - you can give message related to this commit. for every commit we can give different message - so that it will be easy to track.